steveiliop56/tinyauth-docs/docs/guides/tailscale-oauth.md

-# Setting up Tinyauth with Tailscale OAuth
+# Setting up tinyauth with Tailscale OAuth

-Tailscale is widely used in the homelab space so it is a requirement for Tinyauth to support it as an authentication method.
+Tailscale is widely used in the homelab space so it is a requirement for tinyauth to support it as an authentication method.
 The entire thing can be set up in less than 5 minutes and just a few clicks.
 Let's get started!

 ## Requirements